S-400 missile system: Contracts

-As reported on 21 October 2025, the DAC is expected to approve a deal worth ₹10000 crore to procure missiles to equip the S-400 systems.
+As reported on 21 October 2025, the DAC is expected to approve a deal worth ₹10000 crore to procure 280 missiles to equip the S-400 systems.
 The approval is expected to be granted during the DAC meet scheduled on 23 October.
+By 28 November, a Request for Proposal was soon expected to be issued to Rosoboronexport.
+This would be followed by clearance from the Cost Negotiation Committee (CNC) and Cabinet Committee on Security (CCS), with the deal set to be finalised by the end of fiscal year.